5 Essential Steps to Ensure an Effective HIPAA Program

 - Conduct regular HIPAA Audits – HIPAA established requirements for the regular audits to show HIPAA compliance with the regulation as well as understanding who is accessing what protected health information for what purpose.
 A strong HIPAA audit program can help reduce the risk of internal threats and external inappropriate access to systems.
 Additionally, it allows an organization to understand the areas where they might be out of compliance and make the appropriate actions to meet compliance.

 - Use Security Technologies – HIPAA doesn’t mandate the use of any specific technology; however, the use of technology can help support HIPAA compliance within an organization.
-An organization should working with the information technology department or information technology vendor to determine where security technologies can be used in assisting with HIPAA compliance.
+An organization should work with the information technology department or information technology vendor to determine where security technologies can be used in assisting with HIPAA compliance.
 Some technologies may include encryption, intrusion detection software, or audit logging software.

 Again, take the mindset of working a little one these tasks each week and eventually you will get there.
 Anyone can build a solid HIPAA compliance program that has all the necessary components of the regulations!
 Don’t wait – act now!